History of Proto-Slavic: Proto-Slavic ( 400–600)

 Beginning around AD 500, the Slavic speakers rapidly expanded in all directions from a homeland in eastern Poland and western Ukraine.
 As it expanded throughout eastern Europe, it obliterated whatever remained of easternmost Celtic, Avar, Venetic, possibly Dacian, as well as many other Balto-Slavic dialects, and the Slav ethnonym spread out considerably.
 By the 8th century, Proto-Slavic is believed to have been spoken uniformly in the Slavic part of eastern Europe.
 What caused the rapid expansion of Slavic remains a topic of discussion.
-Traditional theories link its spread to a demographic expansion of Slavs migrating radially from their Urheimat, whereas more processual theories attempt to modify the picture by introducing concepts such as "elite dominance" and language shifts.
-Literary and archaeological evidence suggests that eastern European barbaricum in the 6th century was linguistically and culturally diverse, somewhat going against the idea of a large demographic expansion of an ethnically homogeneous Slavic people.
-Instead, Proto-Slavic might have been a lingua franca among the various barbarian ethnicities that emerged in the Danubian, Carpathian and steppe regions of Europe after the fall of the Hun Empire, such as the Sklaveni, Antes, and Avars.
-Cultural contacts between emerging societal elites might have led to the "language of one agricultural community spread(ing) to other agricultural societies."
-This has been substantiated archaeologically, seen by the development of networks which spread of "Slavic fibulae", artifacts representing social status and group identity.
-Horace Lunt argues that only as a lingua franca could Slavic have remained mutually intelligible over vast areas of Europe, and that its disintegration into different dialects occurred after the collapse of the Avar khanate.
-However, even proponents of this theory concede that it fails to explain how Slavic spread to the Baltic and western Russia, areas which had no historical connection with the Avar Empire.
-Whatever the case, Johanna Nichols points out that the expansion of Slavic was not just a linguistic phenomenon, but the expansion of an ethnic identity.
+Traditional theories link its spread to a demographic expansion of Slavs migrating radially from their Urheimat, whereas more processual theories attempt to modify the picture by introducing concepts such as "elite dominance", language shifts and possibly becoming a lingua franca in the Avar Khaganate.
+However, even proponents of this processual models concede that it fails to explain how Slavic spread to the Baltic and western Russia, areas which had no historical connection with the Avar Khaganate.
+The idea of Slavic as a lingua franca is rejected by linguists as the Late Proto-Slavic/Common Slavic had a complex morphological and accentological system, and as concluded by Alan Timberlake, "there was demic movement, the recent vilification of migration notwithstanding ... the spread of Slavic is not especially complex", it was mostly due to natives depopulation, secondly interaction with and adoption by other ethnic groups, and thirdly Slavic assimilation of small groups of foreign speaking people.
+Recent archaeogenetic studies confirm that the Slavic language was spread by large movements of Early Slavs from Eastern Europe.